The Advantages and Disadvantages of Owning a Restaurant Franchise

 How to convert your Kitchen TV or smart phone into a functioning KDS

 In today's fast-paced restaurant environment, efficiency and convenience are key factors for success.
 One area where technology has greatly impacted the industry is the Kitchen Display System (KDS).
-Traditionally, restaurants would invest in dedicated monitors or terminals to display and manage incoming orders.
+Traditionally, restaurants would invest in dedic

 Ready to get started?